irwanwinarto/ML/README.md

 # ML
-This repository contains code for my Machine Learning course
+This repository contains code for my Machine Learning course.